 Note/s: Excluded 60.014, EURO2400.
+Might not be offered in 1995 - Consult School

 An introduction to the 'philosophy' of some influential contemporary thinkers whose relation to philosophy is contested.
 Readings are drawn from the work of Freud, Kristeva, Benjamin, Breston, Lyotard, Adorno, Bataille, Derrida, Artaud, and Deleuze.
 Discussion focuses on ideas of rationality, civilisation, experience, and violence.